TV Edwards can provide you with expert advice on Licensing Reviews.

 - The protection of children from harm.

-An application to review must relate to the above licensing objectives and must relate to specific premises.
+An application to Review must relate to the above licensing objectives and must relate to a specific premises.

 Applications for Review must be sent to each responsible authority, the licensing authority and the premises licence holder.
-It must also be advertised.
-Representations can then be made within a 28 day consultation period.
+It must also be advertised – usually on a local authority’s website and via a notice at the premises.
+Representations can then be made by anyone within a 28-day consultation period.

-After the 28 day period, the licensing authority must hold a hearing within 20 working days.
+After the 28-day consultation period, the licensing authority must hold a hearing within 20 working days.